 In a comparison of TEMLA with less invasive sampling methods, Zielinski et al. found that when TEMLA is used for primary staging of patients with NSCLC, sensitivity for the discovery of N2–3 disease was 96.2%, specificity was 100%, negative predictive value (NPV) was 99.6%, and positive predictive value (PPV) was 100%.
 The mean number of nodes removed was 32.8 (8–77), as opposed to sampling of 1 to 5 stations with EBUS, endoesophageal ultrasound (EUS) sampling, or a combined EBUS and EUS approach.
 When TEMLA was used for restaging following neoadjuvant therapy, sensitivity for the discovery of N2–3 disease was 96.6%, specificity was 100%, NPV was 98.5%, and PPV was 100%.6

-As lymphadenectomy in early-stage disease has shown ...
+As lymphadenectomy in early-stage ...